Colin Smith (ice hockey): Professional

 As a free agent in the off-season, Smith continued his career in the AHL by securing a one-year contract with the Wilkes-Barre/Scranton Penguins on July 6, 2017.
 In the 2017–18 season, Smith suffered an early injury however returned to play in 35 games with the Penguins, recording 18 points.
 On February 14, 2018, Smith was traded by Wilkes-Barre/Scranton in exchange for Joseph Cramarossa to the Stockton Heat, affiliate to the Calgary Flames.
 In 24 games to end the regular season, Smith continued his offensive output in compiling 17 points.

 At the conclusion of the season, Smith opted to leave North America as a free agent, agreeing to a one-year contract with German outfit, Eisbären Berlin of the DEL on June 28, 2018.
 Smith had difficulty adjusting in his first European season with Berlin in 2018–19, posting just 4 goals and 23 points in 52 games.

 Smith opted to continue in the DEL with a point to prove, signing a one-year deal with ERC Ingolstadt on July 19, 2019.
 He opened the 2019–20 season, collecting 3 goals and 8 points in 17 games with Ingolstadt before leaving the club to join Kölner Haie for the remainder of the season on November 21, 2019.

 After a lone season with Väsby IK of the Allsvenskan, Smith continued in the second tier Swedish league by agreeing to a one-year contract with Södertälje SK on May 29, 2021.
-Smith endured a whirlwind 2021–22 season, registering 10 points through 15 games in the Allsvenskan, before leacving to play in two short stints with Black Wings Linz in the ICE Hockey League and EHC Olten of the Swiss League.
+Smith endured a whirlwind 2021–22 season, registering 10 points through 15 games in the Allsvenskan, before leaving to play in two short stints with Black Wings Linz in the ICE Hockey League and EHC Olten of the Swiss League.

 Smith initially agreed to return to former club, Iserlohn Roosters of the DEL for the 2022–23 season, before opting to end his nine-year professional playing career and return to North America on August 24, 2022.

+Smith was lured out of retirement after just one season, returning to Germany and signing with second tier club, Eispiraten Crimmitschau of the DEL2 on May 28, 2023.